alanmmolina/alanmmolina.github.io/content/projects/lakeground/02-environment-management-with-uv.md

 source .venv/bin/activate
 ```

-Now, let’s take a look at the `pyproject.toml` file—this is the heart of our package management.
+Now, let’s take a look at the `pyproject.toml` file - this is the heart of our package management.
 Right now, the `dependencies` section is empty.
 This is where all external dependencies will be listed, along with any internal components we might add later:

 ```toml
 [project]